Language: EN

 151111

-To switch from one to the other, we only have to change the base, as we saw in this article.
+To change from one to the other we just have to change the base, as we saw in this article.

 How much is a binary number worth?

-Important, stop and reflect on something that I’m not going to tire of repeating.
+Importantly, I want to make a reflection that I will not tire of repeating.
 Do not confuse a number with its representation.

 When you see a number in binary system, for example: